caldi99/Computer-Vision-Project/README.md

 In this project the goal is to detect and segment hands inside images.
 In order to achieve this, the main idea was to use for the :

-- detection : Sliding Window approach with a Resnet50V2 CNN pre trained able to distinguish between hands and not hands
+- detection : Sliding Window approach with a Resnet50V2 CNN pre trained able to distinguish between hands and not hands.
+Moreover, to avoid several overlappings a non maxima suppression is also implemented
 - segmentation : TODO

 ## Hand Detection